-I bet that you have seen plenty of suggestions to clean them with toothpaste, wd40, or some other house supplies, but that’s not the way to clean headlights.
+I bet that you have seen plenty of suggestions to clean them with toothpaste, wd40, or some other house supplies, but that’s not the proper way to clean headlights.

 Why It’s Important To Clean Foggy Headlights

-Of course, the best option is to buy a new original manufacturer parts, which can be pretty expensive.
+Of course, the best option is to buy new original manufacturer parts, which can be pretty expensive.

-Foggy headlights may be dangerous
+Hazy headlights may be dangerous.